iCalcreator/restServer/docs/readMeFirst.txt

   callback

 Method is a http method (GET, POST etc) (or array of methods).
-How to use and apply uri are described at https://github.com/nikic/FastRoute.
+How to use and apply uri are described in https://github.com/nikic/FastRoute.
 A callback (callable) can be
   simple function
   anonymous function
-  instantiated object+method, passed as an array: object, method name class name and static method, passed as an array: class, method name (factory method?) class instance, class has an (magic) __call method class name, class has an (magic) __callStatic method
+  instantiated object+method, passed as an array: object, method name class name and static method, passed as an array: class, method name (factory method?) instantiated object, class has an (magic) __call method class name, class has an (magic) __callStatic method instantiated object, class has an (magic) __invoke method For examples, review 'test/RestServerTest.php' (method RestServer0Provider).

   The callback must be invoked with two arguments, (ServerRequestInterface) request,